robocin/fira-client/README.md

 1. Go to `/ssl-Client/main.cpp` and paste the Vision Multicast adress and the Command listen port on `commandCliente` initialization.
 ![](prints/myudpCPP.png)

-1. Run the Qt Project!
+1. compile running the script compile.sh and run the bin main